-Update: Recruitment for this study is now closed.
+Update: This study is now complete.
 Thank you to everybody who has helped with this research.

 Influenza viruses circulate globally and affect all age groups.
 Vaccines are the best tools available for preventing influenza illness and are recommended annually by the World Health Organization (WHO).
 The ability of the influenza virus to change its structure results in the generation of a new influenza type, to which a large proportion of the human population has no pre-existing immunity.
 We are developing an Influenza vaccine using a new method of manufacture.